timmykuo/mitopipeline/doc/running_the_pipeline.rst

 Running the Pipeline
 ********************

-This section explores various ways to actually run the pipeline.
-Although some of these options are described in Command Line options, this will delve into more details
+This section explores details about running the pipeline such as the tools it uses, its requirements, and some suggestions on how to run it.
+Although some of these options are described in Command Line options, this will delve into more details.

 Luigi
 -----